-These acronyms and definitions are offered as an aid to understanding the research enterprise at the UM.
-It is a work in > progress.
+These acronyms and definitions are offered as an aid to understanding the research enterprise at the U-M. It is a shared and working document.
 Send us your corrections, comments, and additions.
+Email: firstname.lastname@example.org

-Email: firstname.lastname@example.org > > 7471: Project Budget Form [download from the Finance Forms page]
+7471: Project Budget Form [download from the Finance Forms page]

 A-21: Office of Management & Budget Circular A-21: Federal cost principles for educational institutions

 Administrative Shell: includes two parts.
 1. A non-finalized PAF and 2. a non-final proposal that differs from the final proposal in only one way: the technical or scientific text of the proposal may be in draft form.
 See the guidance in the ORSP Standard Operating Procedure on Proposal Review by ORSP

 Administrative home: Designated unit in eResearch Proposal Management that is responsible for a particular proprosal or project; important for those cases where the Principal Investigator may have joint appointments